srktus030/Python-for-Machine-Learning/README.md

 # Python-for-Machine-Learning

-# This is a collection of my codes in response to the exrcise problems in Machine Learning potion of Python for Data Science and Machine Learning Bootcamp Course.
+# This is a collection of my codes in response to the exercise problems in the Machine Learning portion of the Python for Data Science and Machine Learning Bootcamp Course.